ProvSQL Studio

 The sidebar lists every provenance-tracked relation.
 Each panel header reports its row count: personnel 100 of ~50000 tuples makes the per-relation cap explicit when a relation is too large to materialise in full (default 100 rows, tunable in Configuration).
 The Input gates only toggle (default on) hides relations whose first provsql token is not an input gate, so derived materialisations do not crowd the panel.

-Each result row gets a → Circuit button that switches to Circuit mode and pre-loads the provenance DAG of that row’s token; see Mode-switching.
+Each result row gets a Circuit button that switches to Circuit mode and pre-loads the provenance DAG of that row’s token, and a Contributions button that switches to Contributions mode and pins the same token; see Mode-switching.

 Worked example